Aleena-Treesa/Eye-Disease-Detection-using-Machine-Learning/README.md

 3. Click on the "Predict" button to initiate the prediction process.
 4. View the predicted eye disease along with the confidence score.

-## Deployment

-The Vision Saver application is deployed on Azure for seamless access.
-You can access the live application at [Vision Saver](https://visionsaver.azurewebsites.net).

 ## Credits

 - **Deep Learning Model:** Developed using TensorFlow.